Forest904/Beathub/README.md

-# CD-Collector
+# BeatHub

-CD-Collector is a full-stack app to search artists and albums on Spotify, download Spotify content (albums, tracks, playlists) via spotDL, extract lyrics embedded by spotDL (optionally leveraging a Genius token), organize files locally, and optionally burn them to an audio CD.
+BeatHub is a full-stack app to search artists and albums on Spotify, download Spotify content (albums, tracks, playlists) via spotDL, extract lyrics embedded by spotDL (optionally leveraging a Genius token), organize files locally, and optionally burn them to an audio CD.
 The backend is a Flask API with SQLite via SQLAlchemy; the frontend is a React app served by Flask in production.

 ## Features